PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1407 passed, 5 deselected, 2 warnings in 176.30s
 ```

+Checkpoint `c531b54` then moved the complete matcher mechanically to
+`passes/spp_layout.py`.
+The function AST, including its docstring and legacy
+selection/mutation order, exactly matches `0804e37`.
+The lowerer retains a
-Production code and all seven raw calls remain unchanged.
-No dependency or
+signature-compatible wrapper and all seven raw production calls.
+The
+single-owner architecture gate fixes this boundary; focused SPP and
+architecture validation passed 59 tests, and the complete sequential direct
+selection passed 1,408 tests with the same five deselections and two known
-TensorFlow path was added, and no inference process was run concurrently.
+warnings.
+No dependency or TensorFlow path was added, and no inference process
-Mechanical extraction with exact AST-equivalence and single-owner gates is the
+was run concurrently.
+Indexed planning and runner integration are the next
-next separate checkpoint.
+separate checkpoint.

 ### Dequantize/Concat/Quantize mechanical extraction checkpoint